allisonkarlitskaya/cimg/README.md

  * `status`: show the status of images
  * `download`: download images

+The images are downloaded to `~/.cache/cockpit-images/`, which matches the cockpit default.

 ### Examples

 Show the summary status of all images: